Gabriel-Liu-acct/ifrs13-crypto-fair-value-model/report.md

 ### 3.3 Robustness and Convergence Testing
 In this subsection, the robustness and convergence of the program are tested for actual usage.
 In this test, input of $N$ and $N_j$ are set to the same value, with $N_j \times dx = 1$.
 Note that the actual number of price grids would be $2 N_j +1$.
 For instance, please refer to the appendix.

 According to the appendix, the program is able to process large grid numbers in reasonable amounts of time.
 It is observed that when $N$ and $N_j$ grow larger under the aforementioned setting, the error converges to approximately -0.091% to the analytical value.
 Despite the immaterial error, such computational error could be improved by setting $N_j \times dx = 3$ in practice, exact value has to be analyzed case by case.
-Additionally, the computational time increases approximatly exponentially as the grid size increases.
+Additionally, the computational time increases approximatly polynomially as the grid size increases.
 While the numerical accuracy did not improve significantly after $N = 1000$ under this setting, users shall consider available computational resources before increasing $N$ or $N_j$.

 Note that $dx$ is the discretization of continuous differential to asset price in numerical analysis, users shall determine the optimal value for better numerical approximation.
 When $dx$ is greater than optimum, error from discretization becomes significant; when $dx$ is smaller than optimum, error from truncation becomes significant.